RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 relationship between channel abundance and survival.
 To more thoroughly examine this relationship, all measurements were pooled together with each cell being treated as an individual experiment.
-The hypo-osmotic shock applied in these experiments was varied across a range of 0.02 Hz to 2.wHz.
+The hypo-osmotic shock applied in these experiments was varied across a range of 0.02 Hz to 2.2 Hz.
 Rather than pooling this wide range of shock rates into a single data set, we chose to separate the data into “slow shock” ( &lt; 1.0 Hz) and “fast shock” ($\geq 1.0$ Hz) classes.
 Other groupings of shock rate were explored